Before you begin:

 If you install an identical directory structure on the new server, then you can also proceed as follows:

 - Perform the Jedox installation on the new server.

-- Stop the palo processes on the new and old system.
+- Stop the Jedox processes on the new and old system.

 - Replace the following directories on the new server (completely) by the corresponding directories of the old server:

-- Restart all palo processes and execute final steps of point D to adapt the internal connection.
+- Restart all Jedox processes and execute final steps of point D (below) to adapt the internal connection.

 The internal connection must be reset as follows:

 - Check that all Jedox processes have successfully completed their restarts.
 If there are big databases, then the Jedox process needs more time (if in